luisy-eng/luisy-eng.github.io/projects/poke_the_hornet.md

 #### A Taste of the Madness

-"You buzz, you burn!",
+- "You buzz, you burn!"
-"Boom goes the buzzkill!",
+- "Boom goes the buzzkill!"
-"Sting me once—now you die twice!",
+- "Sting me once—now you die twice!"
-"Pop goes the pest!",
+- "Pop goes the pest!"
-"I hope you enjoyed existing.",
+- "I hope you enjoyed existing."
-"This ain't revenge.
-This is ART.",
+- "This ain't revenge.
+This is ART."
-"I'm painting the sky with hornet guts!",
+- "I'm painting the sky with hornet guts!"
-"My therapist quit.
-I didn't.",
+- "My therapist quit.
+I didn't."
-"Do bees hallucinate?
-HAHA YES.",
+- "Do bees hallucinate?
+HAHA YES."
-"I licked a wasp once.
-Regret nothing.",
+- "I licked a wasp once.
+Regret nothing."
-"Fire is the only music I like now.",
+- "Fire is the only music I like now."
-"I saw the queen’s soul leave her thorax.",
+- "I saw the queen’s soul leave her thorax."

 ---